rafael-santiago/tulip/doc/MANUAL.md

     .strum{5?/.chord{500-302}----------------------5?/.chord{502-304}----------------------5?/.chord{58-300}-----------}

 Go ahead repeating it again and again.
-The use of ``.strum`` is straightforward, this is a way to abstract the strumming complications, saying only where to put the fingers and strum it according to the current beat.
+The use of ``.strum`` is straightforward.
+It is a way to abstract the strumming complications, saying only where to put the fingers and strum the notes following the current beat.

 All done!
 Now we get a complete song.

-WARNING: Please do not take my assumptions as an absolute truth.
-This came from a lot of bad playing and personal tastes about some things so do not try to learn how to play with me. :) Just learn how to use this ``software``.
+>WARNING: Please do not take my assumptions as an absolute truth.
+This came from a lot of bad playing and preferences.
+Then, do not try to learn how to play with me.
+Just learn how to use this ``software``!!!

-To dump a whole song into a file without any logical layout is pretty dumb.
+A remark to Larry, Curly and Moe: To dump a whole song into a file without any logical layout is pretty dumb.
 The ``tlp`` has a nice control tag called ``.literal``.
 Inside this tag you can introduce a human-readable text enclosed by double-quotes (what in programming we call ``string``).
 If you want to add a line break use ``\n`` sequence.
 For tabulations use ``\t``.

 Another cool control sequence is the ``save-point`` denoted by a semicolon.
 When the ``Tulip's procesor`` find a semicolon all typesetting done until that point (including your remarks to the reader, using the ``.literal`` tag) is saved and a new one